ascoppa/theguidetocuba.io/content.md

 ## 5.1. gs

 With gs you can create a *gemset* for each project.
 A gemset is an isolated space to install gems.
-By providing each project with their own gemset, you can be sure that the right version of a gem is loaded.
+By providing each project with its own gemset, you can be sure that the right version of a gem is loaded.

 To install gs, do: